laiyingzhen/spring-microservice/README.md

 # spring-microservice
 ### A java web project using spring boot, spring cloud - config server, eureka server
-### This project is for learning purpose, currently only include customer and fraud service
+### This project is for learning purpose, currently have customer and fraud service